Approved BHSFG Recommendations

 The recommendation will invest in school-based behavioral health initiatives by funding programs, expanding universal behavioral health screening, and collaborating with the Montana Office of Public Instruction (OPI) to adopt supportive policies and identify sustainable funding sources.

-Update as of November 2025: The Department has reviewed Medicaid funding mechanisms for school-based initiatives in other states.
-Staff met with the National Center for Rural School Mental Health to discuss the Early Identification System (EIS) transition and have initiated discussions on an evaluation framework.
+Update as of February 2026: The Department has reviewed Medicaid funding mechanisms for school-based initiatives in other states.
+Staff have met with the National Center for Rural School Mental Health to discuss the Early Identification System (EIS) transition and have begun developing and implementing framework for this program.

-Finally, the Department is in the final steps of executing contracts with the Rural Behavioral Health Institute and the University of Montana's Center for Children, Families, and Workforce Development.
+The Department has active, executed contracts with both the Rural Behavioral Health Institute and the University of Montana's Center for Children, Families, and Workforce Development.

 This recommendation addresses behavioral health (BH) and developmental disabilities (DD) workforce shortages by establishing a tuition reimbursement program for case managers and direct care workers.
 It will also create dual enrollment programs so Montana high school students can earn tuition-free college credits in these fields.